Festival 2016: 'All the World's a Stage'

 The Bloxham Festival of Faith & Literature returns to Oxfordshire in February 2016.

-The full programme will be announced this summer, with early bird tickets going on sale in September.
+The full programme will be announced this summer, with early bird tickets going on sale on Monday 7th September.

 As a "literary festival with a theological slant", the Bloxham Festival of Faith & Literature celebrates the very best new fiction and non-fiction with a faith perspective.
 In keeping with our theme for 2016 - 'All the World's a Stage' - many sessions will explore William Shakespeare's work, life and world-view.